alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Each wire represents a bit that can be true or false (1 or 0).
 The binary numeral system is used to represent a number in a bunch of 1s and 0s.

-Dive into VHDL - the life of a gate
+Dive Into VHDL - The Life Of A Gate
 -----------------------------------

 Let's start off with an implementation of an 'and' gate: